 Let's take a look at two of their top selling freestanding range models for comparison.
 Both of these two models regularly go on sale for under $800.

 1. The Frigidaire Gallery GCRG3038AF - $1,049 MSRP

 Frigidaire Gallery is Frigidaire's mid-range line of appliances with a focus on a sleek, clean aesthetic, and the popular Frigidaire GCRG3038AF gas range is a great addition to your kitchen.
-It's available in smudge-proof stainless steel at $1,049 or black stainless steel at $1,149 (click the links to learn more about these color options).
+It's available in stainless steel at $1,049 or black stainless steel at $1,149 (click the link to learn more about this color option).
 It has a 5.0 cubic foot capacity oven and five burners with continuous three-piece grates for ease of use and a premium look.

 Let's start with the stovetop: the fifth burner is a round 9,500 BTU burner (select upgrade models from Frigidaire have an oval shaped central burner you can use with a griddle).
 You'll also find a 5,000 BTU simmer burner, a mid-power 9,500 BTU burner, a 14,000 BTU burner, and a 17,000 BTU power burner.

 The Fan Convection oven includes options for steam cleaning cycles and traditional self cleaning, Quick Bake, and Broil.
 Two standard oven racks with six rack positions make it easy to set multiple dishes up the way you like them.

 Pictured below: The interior configurations of Frigidaire's different convection options.
 On the far left is Quick Bake Convection with a fan, featured in this range.

 If you're looking for a gas range with great upgrades that making cooking easier, you should definitely check out this Frigidaire model!
 We love the continuous grates, and convection is a must-have for people who love to bake.